-The pro forma financial information has been compiled using a.k.a.'s historical information and accounting policies in addition to the expected impact of the Reorganization Transactions and the Financing Transactions.
+The pro forma financial information has been compiled using a.k.a.'s historical information and accounting policies and combining the assets and liabilities of Culture Kings at their respective estimated fair values.
 The accounting policies of Culture Kings vary materially from those of a.k.a.
-During preparation of the pro forma statements of operations, a.k.a.'s management has performed a preliminary analysis to identify where material differences in accounting policies may occur, together with converting the accounting policies from IFRS, which are used in the preparation of the audited financial statements of Culture Kings, to US GAAP. a.k.a. management will conduct a final review of Culture King's accounting policies in order to determine if further differences require adjustments or reclassification of Culture King's results of operations, assets and liabilities to conform with a.k.a.
+During preparation of the pro forma financial information, a.k.a.'s management has performed a preliminary analysis to identify where material differences in accounting policies may occur, together with converting the accounting policies from IFRS, which are used in the preparation of the audited financial statements of Culture Kings, to US GAAP. a.k.a. management will conduct a final review of Culture King's accounting policies in order to determine if further differences require adjustments or reclassification of Culture King's results of operations, assets and liabilities to conform with a.k.a.
 Brands accounting policies and classifications.
 As a result of this review, a.k.a. management may identify differences that, when adjusted or reclassified, could have a material impact on this pro forma financial information.
 Refer to Note 4 for adjustments made to the historical audited financial statements of Culture Kings.

-The pro forma balance sheet gives effect to the Reorganization Transactions and the Financing Transactions as if they had been completed on June 30, 2021.
-The pro forma statements of operations give effect to the Acquisition Adjustments, the Reorganization Transactions and the Financing Transactions as if they had occurred on January 1, 2020.
+The pro forma balance sheet gives effect to the Culture Kings Acquisition as if it had been completed on December 31, 2020.
+The pro forma statement of operations give effect to the Culture Kings Acquisition as if it had been completed on January 1, 2020.